ton-blockchain/wallets-list/README.md

 ```

 #### Descritpion
-- name: name of your wallet.
+- `name`: name of your wallet.
 Will be displayed in the dapp.
-- image: icon of your wallet.
+- `image`: icon of your wallet.
 Will be displayed in the dapp.
-- tondns: (optionoal) will be used in the protocol later.
+- `tondns`: (optionoal) will be used in the protocol later.
-- about_url: info or landing page of your wallet.
+- `about_url`: info or landing page of your wallet.
 May be useful for TON newcommers.
-- universal_url: (optional) base part of your wallet universal url.
+- `universal_url`: (optional) base part of your wallet universal url.
 [Larn more](https://github.com/ton-connect/docs/blob/main/bridge.md#universal-link)
-- bidge_url: (optional) url of your wallet's implementation of the TonConnect HTTP bridge.
+- `bidge_url`: (optional) url of your wallet's implementation of the TonConnect HTTP bridge.
 [Learn more](https://github.com/ton-connect/docs/blob/main/bridge.md#http-bridge)
-- js_bridge_key: (optional) if your wallet handles JS Bridge connection, specify js key of your bridge object for `window` object.
+- `js_bridge_key`: (optional) if your wallet handles JS Bridge connection, specify js key of your bridge object for `window` object.
 [Learn more](https://github.com/ton-connect/docs/blob/main/bridge.md#js-bridge)

 If your wallet supports HTTP Bridge, you have to specify `universal_url` and `bidge_url`.
 If your wallet supports JS Bridge, you have to specify `js_bridge_key`.